specialgrade/py-cc/README.md

 ```

 ## Python Version Used
 This repository is developed using:

 - **Python Version:** 3.10+
 - **IDE Used:** VS Code, PyCharm

-## Requirements
+## Tech Stack Used
 - Python 3.10+
 - IDE (VS Code, PyCharm)
-- Virtual Environment (optional but recommended)

 ## Libraries Used

-This repository utilizes various Python libraries, depending on the specific project or exercise.
+This repository utilizes various Python libraries, depending on the specific project or activity.
 Some commonly used libraries include:

 - **NumPy** - For numerical computing
 - **Pandas** - For data analysis and manipulation